IRS Relief for First-Time Penalty Abatement & Reasonable Cause Penalty Abatement

 - If for Reasonable Cause, be sure to check the appropriate box in 5a and then, in section 7, provide a complete explanation of why you are seeking relief (more about Reasonable Cause below)

 - Call IRS – use the number listed on the notice

-What are the Requirements for IRS Penalty Abatement from Reasonable Cause?
+What are the Requirements for IRS Penalty Abatement From Reasonable Cause?

-To request Reasonable Cause (RC) consideration, you must have a legitimate reason for late filing the return or paying the tax.
-Typically, RC occurs when situations arise outside of one's control, causing one to miss IRS filing or paying requirements.
+To request Reasonable Cause (RC) consideration, you must have a legitimate reason for late filing the return or paying the Tax.
+Typically, RC occurs when situations arise outside one’s control, causing one to miss IRS filing or paying requirements.
 If negligence or recklessness occurred, causing the penalty situation, RC relief would not be available as a remedy.
 It would help if you established that you exercised ordinary business care and prudence and acted in good faith.

 - Natural Disasters – such as hurricanes, floods, tornados, earthquakes, insect infestations, wildfires, etc. cause you to file your returns or pay your taxes late.

 - Infirmity, Death, or Absence of taxpayer, immediate family, or caretaker significantly prevented the ability to file a tax return, pay taxes due, and make timely deposits.